 East Tennessee State University’s Division of Cross-Disciplinary Studies is proud of our students and what they are preparing to do upon graduation.
-Students pursue an interdisciplinary program of study uniquely tailored to your needs, interests, and previously earned college credit.
 Our liberal arts-framed curriculum builds your lifelong learning skills* and prepares you for career advancement, civic engagement, and personal fulfillment through higher education.

 Whether you are on-campus or online, ETSU students have access to several student

 success resources.
 Below are links to helpful resources.

 - Campus Resources

 - ETSU Dean of Students - You can find a summary of ETSU CARE processes and support services available to you here.

 - Bookstore - Find your textbook list and apparel needs here.

 - Childcare - On-campus childcare option open to ETSU students.
 Learn more here.